jrief/django-formset/docs/source/styling.rst

 * ``dj-choose-file``: Styling of the button to open the file browser.
 * ``dj-delete-file``: Styling of the button to delete a selected file.
 * ``dj-download-file``: Styling of the button to download a selected file.

+Please use the file :asset:`tailwind-styles.css <assets/tailwind-styles.css>` as a starting point.

 UIKit